-Toshiba International Corporation, November 16, 2011 – Toshiba International Corporation announced today that it is introducing an innovative 40-watt equivalent A19 LED lamp with all the best lighting features.
+Toshiba International Corporation announced today that it is introducing an innovative 40-watt equivalent A19 LED lamp.
+Most noteworthy, that’s one with all the best lighting features.

-Manufactured to ENERGY STAR® performance levels and undergoing ENERGY STAR® testing now, Toshiba’s A19 LED light bulb lasts up to 40 times longer than incandescent lamps and reduces energy use by more than 75 percent.
-The lamp features a 450-lumen output, reaches full brightness instantly, and contains no mercury or lead.
+Manufactured to ENERGY STAR® performance levels and undergoing ENERGY STAR® testing now.
+For Toshiba’s LED light bulb lasts up to 40 times longer than incandescent lamps.
+Most importantly and reduces energy use by more than 75 percent.
+The lamp features a 450-lumen output.
+In addition it reaches full brightness instantly.
+More importantly, it contains no mercury or lead.

-“With Toshiba’s LED lighting, you get everything you could want in a lamp,” said Peter DallePezze, Vice President of Marketing and Product Development, Toshiba International Corporation LED Lighting Systems Division.
-“You don’t have to sacrifice lighting quality for energy savings.”
+“With Toshiba’s LED lighting, you also get everything you could want in a lamp.
+For that was said by Peter DallePezze.
+For Peter is the Vice President of Marketing and Product Development, Toshiba International Corporation LED Lighting Systems Division.

-The lamp is backed by Toshiba’s 120-year history in lighting and its deep commitment to LED technology.
-As one of the largest lighting companies and LED lamp manufacturers in the world, Toshiba is dedicated to creating high quality light, while keeping energy consumption low.
+The A19 lamp is also backed by Toshiba’s 120-year history in lighting.
+Moreover its deep commitment to the technology.
+Now Toshiba is dedicated to creating high quality light.
+All the while keeping energy consumption low.

-To demonstrate this commitment and reinforce the idea that LED technology is the future of lighting, Toshiba abandoned production of incandescent light bulbs in March 2010.
-Toshiba is the first major lighting manufacturer to proactively discontinue the production of incandescent light bulbs in favor of energy-efficient LED lamps.
+To demonstrate this commitment and reinforce the idea that LED technology is the future of lighting, Toshiba abandoned production of incandescent light bulbs in March 2010 and is the first major lighting manufacturer to proactively discontinue the production.

-Exemplifying Toshiba’s commitment to LED lighting, 25 of the company’s long-lasting, high quality, energy-efficient LED light bulbs recently received the U.S. Environmental Protection Agency’s ENERGY STARlabel.
-In order to qualify for ENERGY STAR certification, light bulbs must use up to 75 percent less energy and last at least 15 times longer than comparable incandescent lighting.
+Exemplifying Toshiba’s commitment to greener lighting is 25 of the company’s long-lasting, high quality, energy-efficient LED light bulbs.
+Those recently received the U.S. Environmental Protection Agency’s ENERGY STAR label.
+In order to qualify for ENERGY STAR certification, light bulbs must use up to 75 percent less energy.
+Moreover and last at least 15 times longer than comparable incandescent bulbs.